RPD machine gun: Civilian variants

 Because semi-auto RPD variants are manufactured using de-milled parts kits from full-auto RPD machine guns, in order to comply with ATF regulations the full-auto parts must be modified such that the resulting semi-auto rifle cannot be readily converted into a machine gun.

 Numerous machining operations are necessary to modify the de-milled full-auto RPD parts for use in a semi-auto RPD receiver.
 For example, the side rails on the bolt carrier must be machined to fit into the slots of the semi-auto receiver, which are purposefully made too narrow to accept an unmodified full-auto RPD bolt carrier.

 Additional portions of the bolt carrier that are necessary for full-auto firing, such as the sear engagement surface, must be machined off during the semi-auto conversion process.

 Semi-auto RPD variants must also fire from a closed bolt, which requires the addition of a striker mechanism and other fire control group parts that are not found on full-auto RPD machine guns.

+Foreign production

+Apart from the former Soviet Union, the RPD was manufactured in other Warsaw Pact countries locally under license.

+China

+The RPD was produced locally in the People's Republic of China as the Type 56 (56式班用機槍) with the Type 56-1 as its improved variant.

+The Type 56 was superseded by the Type 81 LMG and QBB-95 LSW in PLA service, formerly produced by Norinco.

+Egypt

+The RPD is produced locally in Egypt as the Maadi RPD.

+North Korea

+The RPD was produced locally in North Korea as the Type 62.

+East Germany

+The RPD was produced in East Germany as the lMG D (leichtes Maschinengewehr Degtjarjow).